TheYasuke/MoveNotes/README.md

 # MoveNotes
-Moves notes from one powerpoint slide to another given they have similar titles.
+Moves notes from one powerpoint slide to another given they have similar content.
 --------------------------------------------------------------------------------

 A very niche script few will care about.